AleksZ28/Color-Drop/README.md

 # 🔴 🟡 🔵 Color Drop 🔵 🟡 🔴

+> New update is described in release section.
+README is not updated yet.

 Minimalist reflex game built with React Native, using Reanimated and Skia, running in the Expo environment.

 ## Game description